Gobio gobio: Distribution and habitat

 The gudgeon is present in freshwater systems that drain into the eastern Atlantic Ocean, the North Sea and Baltic Sea basins.
-These drainages include the Loire drainage and the drainages further east, the eastern Great Britain and Rhône drainages, the upper Danube and middle and upper Dniestr, the Bug and Dniepr drainages in the Black Sea basin.
+These drainages include the Loire drainage and the drainages further east, the eastern Great Britain and Rhône drainages, the upper Danube and middle and upper Dniestr, and the Bug and Dniepr drainages in the Black Sea basin.
 It is unclear how far into Asia its range extends.
 It is typically found in lakes, rivers and streams of all sizes that have sandy or gravelly bottoms.

 Behavior

 The gudgeon moves in shoals over sandy and gravelly bottoms, feeding on worms, aquatic insects and larvae, small mollusks, ova, and fry.
 It is normally active during the day.
 It is capable of emitting squeaking sounds, which are believed to be a means of communication between individuals.
 It breeds in shallow waters over stones.
 Eggs are laid from April to August, when water temperatures are above 13 °C. The eggs are released above the substrate and drift with the current before adhering to the bottom.
 The larvae and juveniles feed on detritus on the bottom.
-The fingerlings grow to some 12 cm in the first year and this fish can live for up to five years.
+The fingerlings grow to some 12 cm in the first year.
+This fish can live for up to five years.
 The species is much valued for its delicate flavour.

 Predators

-The gudgeon is a common prey of many fish-eating predators like Eurasian otter or common kingfisher.
-In Central Europe, on streams and rivers, gudgeon composes up to 45% of the diet of common kingfisher (by numbers, usually between 25 and 35%) and represented the most hunted fish prey.
-One study has shown that gudgeon composed over 80% of the diet of otter by numbers and over 50% of the diet by weight (Chotýšanka stream, Central Bohemia, Czech Republic).
+The gudgeon is a common prey of many fish-eating predators like the Eurasian otter or common kingfisher.
+In Central Europe, in streams and rivers, the gudgeon composes up to 45% of the diet of the common kingfisher (by numbers, usually between 25 and 35%), and represents the most hunted fish prey.
+One study showed that gudgeon composed over 80% of the diet of otter by numbers, and over 50% of their diet by weight (Chotýšanka stream, Central Bohemia, Czech Republic).

 Status

 The gudgeon has a wide range and is abundant in many localities.
-It faces no particular identified threats so the IUCN has listed it as being of "Least Concern".
+It faces no particular identified threats, so the IUCN has listed it as being of "Least Concern".